 Academic integrity is a vital component of Wagner and NYU.
 All students enrolled in this class are required to read and abide by Wagner's Academic Code.
 All Wagner students have already read and signed the Wagner Academic Oath.
 Plagiarism of any form will not be tolerated and students in this class are expected to report violations to me.
-The use of ChatGPT for any writing assignment is expressly prohibited.
+The use of ChatGPT or any other form of Al for any writing assignment is expressly prohibited.
 If any student in this class is unsure about what is expected of you and how to abide by the academic code, you should consult with me.